dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 git checkout -b staging
 git push -u origin staging
 ```

-That creates a new branch and checks it out.
-Pushes the branch to `origin`, which is another name for the GitHub repository on the server side.
+That creates a new branch and checks it out, then it pushes the branch to `origin` (which is another name for the Git repository on the GitHub side).

 ## Hot Reloading